luguoli/ComfyUI-Hive/README-en.md

 **Method 3: Manual Installation**
 1. Download the project ZIP file and extract it
 2. Place the folder in the `ComfyUI/custom_nodes/` directory
+3. Note that the folder name should be changed to `ComfyUI-Hive`

 ### Step 2: Start ComfyUI